andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 didn't find an easy way to point it to my Remix build.
 Instead, I just used `wrangler` and called it a day.
 This may very well be a limitation of Cloudflare's current Terraform provider, but it's also not a big deal.

-{% statement %} Terraform is infrastructure management, not continuous deployment. {% /statement %}
+{% statement %}Terraform is infrastructure management, not continuous deployment.{% /statement %}

 Ideally, I want to set up a workflow that runs `terraform plan` on pull requests to main, and `terraform apply` and `wrangler deploy` in sequence on push to main.
 So, let's discuss automation next.